mozilla/treeherder/docs/infrastructure/administration.md

 <!-- prettier-ignore -->
 !!! note
     To access treeherder-prod in [Jenkins](https://ops-master.jenkinsv2.prod.mozaws.net/job/gcp-pipelines/job/treeherder/job/treeherder-production/), cloudOps need to grant you access and you'll need to follow [these steps](https://github.com/mozilla-services/cloudops-deployment/#accessing-jenkins) to set it up before the url will work.

+### Using Prototype

+The `prototype` branch is useful and recommended for testing changes that might impact users - such as schema changes, major rewrites or very large prs, and for modifications to cron jobs or to the data ingestion pipeline.
+However, it's important to note that any schema changes will need to be reset after testing which might involve having cloudOps manually deleting tables or columns, and potentially modifying the django_migrations table so that it matches the current state of django migration files (in fact, this applies to all deployments).

+Access to push to the prototype branch requires special permission and an admin can gratn access in the repository branch settings.

+!!! note
+    Ensure all tests pass on the CI as they can block deployment to the prototype instance if any have failed.

 ### Reverting deployments